Philippines Annual Conference East of the United Methodist Church

 ...

-Integrity – which points the question on how the church stands before the Lord.
 Biblical standard of ethics and morality in such areas as justice, sex, honesty and hard work under severe trials.

 ...